-Now that you know what makes an ideal candidate for a short-term loan, let’s explore the different options available.
+Now that you know what makes an ideal candidate for a short-term loan, let's explore the options available.
 Each short-term loan option will have different purposes and varying interest rates.
-Listed below are a few options for short-term loans that your business should explore.
+Below are a few short-term loan options that your business should explore.

 Business Lines of Credit

 If your business is seeking an open revolving line of credit, then a business line of credit is the best short-term financing option for you.
-With a business line of credit, you will be able to draw funds at will or make purchases up to a specific set limit.
+With a business line of credit, you can draw funds at will or make purchases up to a specific limit.
 This short-term loan option charges a principal and interest rate.
-It’s an excellent option in terms of flexibility and accessing capital.
-Opening a business line of credit will help you build your business credit score, too.
+It's an excellent option in terms of flexibility and accessing capital.
+Opening a business line of credit will also help you build your business credit score.

 Business Cash Advance

 Business cash advances can help with cash flow gaps in your business by advancing money off of future sales.
 The owner will have to pay back a fixed amount greater than the amount advanced to the company.
-There is also a “factor rate” charged, which is different than principal and interest rates.
+A "factor rate" is also charged, which is different from principal and interest rates.
 It is the difference between the advance and payback amounts.
 Business cash advances are not term loans but rather an advance of future receivables.